maxonrow/maxathon/blockchain-starter-kit/README.md

 - stop docker container `docker stop maxonrow`
 - restart when you need it `docker run -p 26656:26656 -p 26657:26657 -d maxonrow`

+### Step 6 - Checkout Article

+- checkout our [cookbook](https://medium.com/) on how to design & implement KYC.
+- please! remember to claps, follow & share. we will mint you something!
+You will find out soon!